wsaqaf/mecodify-docker/README.md

 ##### 2) Configure mecodify/configurations.php

 You will find the file configurations.php in the mecodify folder.
-Go there and add the details as instructed.
-The only compulsory entry would be *the Twitter API credentials* since it will not be possible for mecodify to extract tweets without them.
-Check [this informative tutorial](http://docs.inboundnow.com/guide/create-twitter-application/) on how to create your Twitter app and get the required credentials.
-Everything else can remain the same although it is good practice to change them to something that works for you.
+Go there and fill in the values for the *twitter_api_settings* variable since it will not be possible for mecodify to extract tweets without doing so.
+Check [this informative tutorial](http://docs.inboundnow.com/guide/create-twitter-application/) on how to create your Twitter app and get the required credentials, namely the following four lines need to be filled:

+          'oauth_access_token' => "",
+          'oauth_access_token_secret' => "",
+          'consumer_key' => "",
+          'consumer_secret' => ""

+Everything else in the configuration file can remain the same.

 ##### 3) Create container